 There are a wide variety of needle roller designs that Hartford Technologies produces.
 Plastic molded retainers coupled with bearing grade steel rollers are one option.
 Alternative needle roller bearing designs include a metal stamped cage and chrome steel needle rollers.
 Also, sometimes the cage / retainer is machined.

 While in other cases, there is no cage.
 “Full complement” needle roller bearings use the maximum amount of rollers.
-Sometimes grease is used to hold the rollers in place until the needle roller bearing is assembled onto a shaft.
+Occasionally grease is used to hold the rollers in place until the needle roller bearing is assembled onto a shaft.
 In other cases, a temporary “plug” holds the bearing together until assembly.
 In yet other cases, the needle rollers hold each other together by virtue of their close proximity and geometry, similar to how a keystone works in a masonry arch.

-Hartford Technologies manufactures needle roller bearings for radial loads that demand a low profile.
+Hartford Technologies manufactures needle bearings for radial loads that demand a low profile.
 These are exceptionally easy to install.

 A needle roller bearing decreases friction and efficiently transmits torque in applications including off-highway and oil patch equipment, drive shafts, outboard engines and air compressors.
 A high load needle bearing is specified for applications that involve static loads, low speeds, or oscillation.